-2.3 Community Participation
+2.3 Community Participation for FPTA AOC

-A proposed plan for the FPTA (AFRPA, July 2009), indicating land use controls to manage the potential for SVI, was released to the public on June 13, 2009.
+A proposed plan for the FPTA (AFRPA, July 2009), proposing land use controls to manage the potential for SVI, was released to the public on June 13, 2009.
 The document was made available to the public in the Information Repository available on-line at https://afrpaar.lackland.af.mil/ar and in the administrative record file located at 428 Phoenix Drive in the Griffiss Business and Technology Park.